telerik/ajax-docs/controls/menu/how-to/prevent-opening-a-disabled-menuitem-in-new-tab.md

 ---
 title: Prevent Opening a Disabled MenuItem in New Tab
-page_title: Prevent Opening a Disabled MenuItem in New Tab | UI for ASP.NET AJAX Documentation
+page_title: Prevent Opening a Disabled MenuItem in New Tab | RadMenu for ASP.NET AJAX Documentation
 description: Prevent Opening a Disabled MenuItem in New Tab
 slug: menu/how-to/prevent-opening-a-disabled-menuitem-in-new-tab
 tags: prevent,opening,a,disabled,menuitem,in,new,tab